missjody/eCommerceProject/README.md

 ## Layout Concept

-- Splash page
-- Prints
-- Zines and Comics
-- Animation
-- Web Development
-- Fiber Arts and Apparel
-- Contact info and links
-  - Imbeded feed of insta and twitter
-- Free comics/zines online
-- Primarily white background, bold font, easy to read and navigate
+#### 7/6

-After more thought on the matter I think it should be condenced down to: -- JDR 7/6
+After more thought on the matter I think it should be condenced down to:

 - Splash page
 - Art portfolio